hacdias/webdav/README.md

 debug: false

 # The directory that will be able to be accessed by the users when connecting.
-# This directory will be used by users unless they have their own 'scope' defined.
+# This directory will be used by users unless they have their own 'directory' defined.
 # Default is "." (current directory).
-scope: .
+directory: .

 # Whether the users can, by default, modify the contents.
 Default is false.
 modify: true